x157/x157.github.io/UE5/Engine/Core-Redirects.md

 ###### DO NOT COMMIT CORE REDIRECTS TO SOURCE CONTROL IN GENERAL

-The purpose of these is to effectively atomically update all binaries that use `OldName` --> `NewName` so there is no continuation of the usage of the name `OldName`.
+The purpose of these is to effectively atomically update all binaries from `OldName` 🡒 `NewName` so there is no continuation of the usage of the name `OldName`.

 ## 4) Commit Redirected Binaries